Last updated: May 21, 2026

 August 11

-Assuming the airstrip in the upper Anaktuvuk is serviceable, you’ll land on the tundra in the upper Anaktuvuk River.
+Assuming the weather cooperates and assuming the airstrip in the upper Anaktuvuk is serviceable, the pilot will arrive mid-day and will shuttle you over the peaks to a spot near Ernie Pass.
 It is a truly lovely place with limestone peaks in all directions.
-Shoulder packs and hike a few miles east towards Ernie Pass.
+Shoulder packs and hike a few miles east towards Ernie Creek.

 August 12